5-HT1A receptor: Neuromodulation

 5-HT_{1A} receptor agonists are involved in neuromodulation.
 They decrease blood pressure and heart rate via a central mechanism, by inducing peripheral vasodilation, and by stimulating the vagus nerve.
 These effects are the result of activation of 5-HT_{1A} receptors within the rostral ventrolateral medulla.
 The sympatholytic antihypertensive drug urapidil is an α_{1}-adrenergic receptor antagonist and 5-HT_{1A} receptor agonist, and it has been demonstrated that the latter property contributes to its overall therapeutic effects.
 Vasodilation of the blood vessels in the skin via central 5-HT_{1A} activation increases heat dissipation from the organism out into the environment, causing a decrease in body temperature.

 Activation of central 5-HT_{1A} receptors triggers the release or inhibition of norepinephrine depending on species, presumably from the locus coeruleus, which then reduces or increases neuronal tone to the iris sphincter muscle by modulation of postsynaptic α_{2}-adrenergic receptors within the Edinger-Westphal nucleus, resulting in pupil dilation in rodents, and pupil constriction in primates including humans.

 5-HT_{1A} receptor agonists like buspirone and flesinoxan show efficacy in relieving anxiety and depression.
-Buspirone and tandospirone are currently approved for these indications in different parts of the world.
-Others such as gepirone, flesinoxan, flibanserin, and naluzotan have also been investigated, though none have been fully developed and approved yet.
+Buspirone, tandospirone, and gepirone are currently approved for these indications in different parts of the world.
+Others such as flesinoxan, flibanserin, and naluzotan have also been investigated, though none have been fully developed and approved yet.
 Some of the atypical antipsychotics like lurasidone and aripiprazole are also partial agonists at the 5-HT_{1A} receptor and are sometimes used in low doses as augmentations to standard antidepressants like the selective serotonin reuptake inhibitors (SSRIs).
 Mice lacking 5-HT_{1A} receptors altogether (knockout) show increased anxiety but lower depressive-like behaviour.

 5-HT_{1A} autoreceptor desensitization and increased 5-HT_{1A} receptor postsynaptic activation via general increases in serotonin levels by serotonin precursor supplementation, serotonin reuptake inhibition, or inhibition of monoamine oxidase has been shown to be a major mediator in the therapeutic benefits of most mainstream antidepressant supplements and pharmaceuticals, including serotonin precursors like L-tryptophan and 5-HTP, SSRIs, serotonin-norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAs), tetracyclic antidepressants (TeCAs), and monoamine oxidase inhibitors (MAOIs).
 5-HT_{1A} receptor activation likely plays a significant role in the positive effects of serotonin releasing agents (SRAs) like MDMA (commonly known as ecstasy) as well.